suhasmaddali/Solar-Panels-Dust-Detection/README.md

 ## Feature Engineering

 * The data read as input in the form of an array is not normalized.
-* Therefore, we take an additional step to ensure that the maximum pixel value of 1 and a minimum pixel value of 0.
+* Therefore, we take an additional step to ensure that the maximum pixel value of 1 and a minimum pixel value of 0 respectively.
 * Feature Engineering strategies such as semantic segmentation would be followed to improve the performance of the best deep learning image recognition model.

 ## Metrics